LauYeeYu/homepage/content/blog/git-basic-usage-en.md

 should bear in mind in order to use Git effectively and comfortably.

 Most new Git users may feel confused about the Git workflow.
-Here, we will introduce the basic usage with an example of a simple workflow and also provides you with a drill to test whether you have understand the basic usage.
+Here, we will introduce the basic usage in details with examples and also provides you with a drill to test whether you have understand the basic usage.

 ### Create a Repository